-Lets you embed PDF, MS Office, and many other file types in a web page using the Google Docs Viewer (no Flash or PDF browser plug-ins required).
+Lets you embed PDF, MS Office, and many other file types in a web page using the free Google Docs Viewer (no Flash or PDF browser plug-ins required).

 The file to embed must first be publicly available somewhere on the internet, in order for Google to retrieve the document for conversion.
 You can upload it to your WordPress site using the standard techniques, or link to a file on another site.
 For testing purposes, your site can run locally or on private networks, but the documents you wish to embed must be publicly accessible.

 There are several ways you can insert a supported document, depending on your preference: